dhruva1692/Groundwater-Storage-Prediction-Using-Satellite-Data/README.md

 This project predicts groundwater storage anomalies using satellite datasets from **GRACE** and **GLDAS**.
 The goal is to estimate groundwater changes by combining gravity-based total water storage data with land surface variables, and training an Artificial Neural Network (ANN) for prediction.

-This work is part of my M.Tech research at VIT Bhopal.
+This work is part of my research

 ---